guidays052199/Factor-Backteting/README.md

 This function need no essentials parameters to work but there is a optinal parameter:

-  `rf`: the risk-free rate of market, bu default it is 7%
+  `rf`: the risk-free rate of market, by default it is 7%

 Getting an output with powerful and interesting metrics, as well as visualization of interesting insights from the returns.For example: